-- (a) The interval is 25 minutes, computed from the end of the innings of the team batting first. - (b) Where the innings of the team batting first ends in fewer than 20 overs, the length of the interval is reduced to 10 minutes. - (c) Where a match starts late with a reduced number of overs the length of the interval is immediately reduced to 20 minutes.
-Refer to Late Start Table on page 34.
+- (a) The interval is 25 minutes, computed from the end of the innings of the team batting first. - (b) Where the innings of the team batting first ends in fewer than 20 overs, the length of the interval is reduced to 10 minutes.
+The second innings then proceeds without any further intervals other than scheduled drinks breaks.
+For clarity a "tea" break shall not occur once the second innings of the game has commenced. - (c) Where a match starts late with a reduced number of overs the length of the interval is immediately reduced to 20 minutes.
+Refer to Late Start Table on last page of document.